DS202-at-ISU/lab-1-lab-1-team-6/README.md

 Nick: I got everything set up pretty easy

-Nick: I didn’t wind up running into any errors - I already had git and RStudio set up earlier this week, but I did have some small trouble finding the UI options for git within RStudio.
+I didn’t wind up running into any errors in class- I already had git and RStudio set up earlier this week, but I did have some small trouble finding the UI options for git within RStudio.

-Nick: I think we were meant to run into merge conflicts?
-Either we managed our pulls/pushes very well or got very lucky and didn’t run into anything that wasn’t very easy to solve.

-Nick: Oh ok.
-I messed around with this file a bit more after class and knitted to the .md per specs and got some conflicts when committing.
-Git seemed to do a good enough job of selecting sections to add or delete so it really didn’t need much from me.
+After class I messed around with this file a bit more after class and knitted to the .md per specs and got some conflicts when committing.
+Git mostly seemed to do a good enough job of selecting sections to add or delete so it really didn’t need much from me - except for the one where I needed to pull before pushing and I wound up having to revert something but I didn’t have to redo any work somehow.
+(I’m not exactly sure what went on there.)

-Nick: Ran into the issue that Github doesn’t automatically change my email when I change accounts, so I’ve got several commits made under my non-school account now (FancyEveryDay).
+While doing this I also ran into the issue that Github doesn’t automatically update my email when committing, so I now own several commits under my non-school account (FancyEveryDay) but fixed it for the last couple commits.